-- Exhibitors must be present at the County 4-H Show and be pre-selected for State Fair representation by their county 4-H Extension program as a State Fair Exhibitor (except for livestock). - Exhibitors must be currently enrolled as a 4-H member and have been at least 8 years old as of September 1, 2018.
-Parents and leaders should make provisions for the adequate care and supervision of exhibitors. - Exhibitors must follow the project requirements exactly as listed in this Showbook, unless other directions are provided. - State Fair Designated Conference Judging Exhibit Day for Monroe County is SATURDAY, AUGUST 16, 2020.
+- Exhibitors must be present at the County 4-H Show and be pre-selected for State Fair representation by their county 4-H Extension program as a State Fair Exhibitor (except for livestock). - Exhibitors must be currently enrolled as a 4-H member and have been at least 8 years old as of September 1, 2020.
+Parents and leaders should make provisions for the adequate care and supervision of exhibitors. - Exhibitors must follow the project requirements exactly as listed in this Showbook, unless other directions are provided. - State Fair Designated Conference Judging Exhibit Day for Monroe County is SATURDAY, AUGUST 15, 2021.
 Due to the nature of the conference judging process, exhibitors must be present with the exhibit that they have made for judging on their assigned county exhibition day.
-Scheduling adjustments for religious reasons may be requested by contacting the Illinois State 4-H Office@ illinois4H@illinois.edu by August 1, 2020. - Exhibitors must be present for judging.
-No Skype or Face Time sessions will be allowed.
-If a 4-H member needs a reasonable accommodation to participate in the General Project Show, please contact the State 4-H Office at illiois4H@illinois.edu by August 1, 2020.
-Early requests are strongly encouraged to allow sufficient time for meeting your access needs. - Members may enter ONLY ONE exhibit class at the Illinois State Fair.
+Scheduling adjustments for religious reasons may be requested by contacting the Illinois State 4-H Office@ illinois4H@illinois.edu by August 1, 2021. - Members may enter ONLY ONE exhibit class at the Illinois State Fair.
 This also applies to exhibitors who are enrolled in projects in two different counties.
 If they are identified as a state fair delegate in two counties, they will have to choose one individual and/or group project to exhibit. - All exhibitors from a county will exhibit the same day.
 A 4-H member may also show in the junior livestock show, but they must be present at the required time for their general project judging.
 If possible, attempts will be made to accommodate livestock exhibitors within the judging time span, but no premium will be awarded if the exhibitor misses their judging time. - The County Extension office will provide official exhibit tags for all exhibitors prior to the state fair.
 This entry tag should be completely filled out and securely attached to the exhibit.
-County exhibit tags and ribbons should be removed.
+County exhibit tags and ribbons should be removed. - Some exhibit areas may have size limitations.
+Read the descriptions carefully.
+Please choose a display size which is most appropriate for the exhibit you are bringing.
+Larger does not always mean better; use good judgment in creating your exhibit.
+Exhibitors will need to carry their project from the distant parking lots on the fairgrounds.